 Why I Don’t Want to Be Happy

-By The Second City | Sep 18, 2013
+by The Second City - Sep 18, 2013

 It’s difficult to describe depression to someone who does not suffer from depression.
 Human nature dictates we reference a personal experience to relate to others, so the non-clinically depressed reference the loss of a loved one or a tough semester in college to relate.
 Often, they conclude it must be external elements that fuel clinical depression.